Guava Island: Reception

 Peter Debruge of Variety magazine writes "the film serves as a shorter, tighter Purple Rain, a self-mythologizing origin story from the artist formerly known as Childish Gambino, reintroduced here as Deni Maroon."
-Debruge expresses disappointment that film features less music than expected and that Rihanna does not sing.
+Debruge expresses disappointment that the film features less music than expected and that Rihanna does not sing.
 He praises the film as it "Plugs squarely into the zeitgeist, answering conflict with a call for love."

 Joelle Monique of The A.V.
 Club gave the film a C+, summing up her review: "Short, sweet, and to the point Guava Island proves a catchy little musical number."

 In Rolling Stone, Guava Island screenwriter Stephen Glover, Donald's brother, notes a relationship of the plot and themes to the life and recent death of American rapper Nipsey Hussle.
-He also discusses the "idea of capitalism in America and how it’s left people out over the years.
+He also discusses the "idea of capitalism in America and how it's left people out over the years.
 But at the same time, it has the power to empower you if you can wield it.
 The idea of capitalism and the relation that black people especially have to capitalism is something that's interesting to us."